 If you are looking for a more expensive and professional option then De Fabriek is the place for you!
 De Fabriek has free flex spaces that can be found in their snack bar.
 However, if you’re the easily distracted type then the free flex places may not be for you.
 There is an alternative available such as their silent workplace!
 While studying here the most noise you will hear is of your fellow student clacking on their keyboard.
 The silent workplaces can be rented for €10 a day.
 They claim to charge very friends prices, what could go wrong?!

 Finally, last but not least our beautiful building, the Beurs.
 There is a large range of different places that you can study in the Beurs.
 From the booths downstairs to the chesterfield couches by the window, it can be a real cosy place to settle in to some productive studying.
-The Beurs is open Monday to Thursday 7:00 to 22:00 and Fridays 7:00 to 18:00.
-Unfortunately, the Beurs is not open at the weekend but that’s why we came up with all these other places for you to study!
+The Beurs is not open at the weekend but that’s why we came up with all these other places for you to study!